-The headteacher will be responsible for overseeing the purchase of all work equipment.
+The headteacher and site supervisor will be responsible for overseeing the purchase of all work equipment.

 All work equipment must be purchased from a reputable supplier for the type of equipment that is required.

 Before purchase consideration must be given to